caosenqi2/cs580_program4/README.md

 ### PROGRAM 4 README FILE

 ## KNOWN BUGS AND INCOMPLETE PARTS:
-- What parts of the program you were not able to complete
+- None.

 ## REFERENCES:
-- List any outside resources used
+- to read a file line by line, I used the method provided here: https://stackoverflow.com/questions/3501338/c-read-file-line-by-line

+ to get tokens, I used method found here: https://www.geeksforgeeks.org/strtok-strtok_r-functions-c-examples/

 ## MISCELLANEOUS COMMENTS:
-- Anything you would like the grader to know
+- Please ask the professor about the penalty for my project this time.

 # Assignment Description
 ## Program 4 - Files and Structures